CarolKSD/CarolKSD/README.md

 - 👋 Hi, I’m @CarolKSD
 - 👀 I’m interested in learning and contributing to the community.
-- 🌱 I am a Forest Engineer and Data Scientist, curent doing Geodesy and Geoinformation Science Master degree
+- 🌱 I am a Forest Engineer and Data Scientist, currently doing Geodesy and Geoinformation Science Master´s
 - 💞️ I’m looking to collaborate on Python codes, Machine Learning models, etc...
 - 📫 How to reach me: carolinedalmazzo@hotmail.com